hoast/hoast/packages/README.md

 ### Process packages

 - `process-query` - Extract and process queries from the given data.
 Perhaps via GrapQL or other external apis.
-- `process-<template-language>` - More template language packages are always welcome as everyone has a favourite or is already using one in a project they want to migrate over.
+- `process-<render-library>` - More render methods are always welcome as everyone has a favourite or is already using one in a project they want to migrate over.